chris2k20/docker-firefox/README.md

 # Firefox in Docker with X11

-Run a fresh and new Firefox Browser in Docker.
-The profile and all data will be deleted when you close the window.
+Run a fresh and new Firefox 🦊 Browser 🌐 in Docker 🐳.
+The profile and **all data will be deleted** when you close the window.

 Image is based on the [alpine](https://hub.docker.com/_/alpine/) base image.